jedi-academy/learn-2420/data/labs/faq02.md

 This page addresses some of the questions that have or will come up in or about the lab this week :-/

+## Parameters beside each other?

+Are we assuming that the two parameters being passed to replace "vinegar" and "crown" are going to be always be next to each other?
+Or are we suppose to account for someone typing in the following:

+    ./amuseme.sh -x "PARAMETER1" -u James "PARAMETER2"

+The general syntax for any bash or command line command is

+    command options parameters

+In other words, once we encounter the first parameter, we can take any words thereafter as positional parameters.

+In your example above, "PARAMETER1" would be the first ($1), "-u" the second ($2), "James" the third ($3) and "PARAMETER2" the fourth ($4).

 ## Can we copy/paste? the beanstalk story or the index.html?

 No!
 Part of the intent is that your shell script do *everything* inside it,